Skip to Main Content

 Print books at UT Libraries are arranged by Library of Congress call numbers.
 Although history is covered in many other disciplines (e.g. women's history may also be located in women's studies call numbers while medical history may be in medicine call numbers), the major sections for U.S. History are listed below.

-Table of U.S. History LOC Call Numbers
+Table of U.S. History Call Numbers

 E11-E143